ParallelMaths/parallel/pages/7-03-crosses-crosses.md

 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24 | 25 |
 {.grid}

-So, if we want to encode the word CAT by (+2), then CAT is 2 ¦ 0 ¦ 19, adding 2
+So, if we want to encode the word CAT by (+2), then CAT is 2 ¦ 0 ¦ 19, so adding 2 transforms it into  4 ¦ 2 ¦ 21, which means CAT is encoded as ECV.

-turns it into 4 ¦ 2 ¦ 21, which means CAT is encoded as ECV.
+If we encode by (+10), then because CAT is 2 ¦ 0 ¦ 19, so adding 10 transforms it

-If we encode by (+10), then because CAT is 2 ¦ 0 ¦ 19, adding 10 turns it into 12 ¦ 10 ¦ 29.
+into 12 ¦ 10 ¦ 29.
+The number 29 is tricky, because no letter is associated with 29,
-The number 29 is tricky, because no letter is associated with 29, so last week we talked about modulo arithmetic.
+so last week we talked about modulo arithmetic.
 In this case, modulo (26), if we have a number that is outside our range of 0 to 25, then we add or subtract 26 again and again until we are within the range of 0 to 25.
 This means that 12 ¦ 10 ¦ 29 becomes 12 ¦ 10 ¦ 3, which means CAT is encoded as MKD.